resque/resque/README.md

 Signals sent to the Master Process will affect all Worker Processes and Worker Threads.
 Signals sent to a specific Worker Process will affect that Worker Process only.

+## Internal Changes

+The Worker class was being overloaded to refer to both an active worker (parent and child) and the representation of a worker on another machine when viewing the Web UI.
+This has been detangled.
+We now have a Worker, WorkerThread, WorkerManager, and WorkerStatus.